algolia/generative-experiences/packages/generative-experiences-js/README.md

 ## Customisation with `getters`

-Some of the generated shopping guides may contain placeholders for website-specific content.
+Some of the generated guides may contain placeholders for website-specific content.
 These are used for the links to the product pages, guide pages as well as images.

-To replace these placeholders with your website-specific content, use the `getters` parameter for `guidesHeadlines()` or `shoppingGuideContent()`.
+To replace these placeholders with your website-specific content, use the `getters` parameter for `guidesHeadlines()` or `guideContent()`.

 ```JSX
 /** @jsx h */